Steller's jay: Description

 Adults along the Pacific Coast have blue streaks on their black crests.

 Steller's jay is about 30-34 cm long and weighs about 100-140 g.
 Steller's jay shows a great deal of regional variation throughout its range.
 Blackish-brown-headed birds from the north gradually become bluer-headed farther south.
 Steller's jay has a more slender bill and longer legs than the blue jay and, in northern populations, has a much more pronounced crest.
-It is also somewhat larger.
+It is also somewhat larger than the blue jay's.

 The head is blackish-brown, black, or dark blue, depending on the subspecies of the bird, with lighter streaks on the forehead.
 This dark coloring gives way from the shoulders and lower breast to silvery blue.
 The primaries and tail are a rich blue with darker barring.
 Birds in the eastern part of its range along the Great Divide have white markings on the head, especially over the eyes; birds further west have light blue markers and birds in the far west along the Pacific Coast have small, very faint, or no white or light markings at all.